What Is Agile Methodology? An Ultimate Guide (2023)

 - How Should Companies Incorporate Agile Methodology Into Their Initiatives?

 - What Are the Advantages of Agile Methodology?

 - What Are the Disadvantages of Agile Methodology?

-What Is the Agile Method?
+What Is Agile Methodology?

 - Agile teams are more capable of quickly responding to customer feedback and market needs, hence is a customer-centric framework.